Yeetsomepickles999/JetsonNanoRockPaperScizzorsGame/README.md

 During the game, the camera captures real-time video input.
 The program processes each frame, detects the hand gesture using the fine-tuned ResNet-18 model, and predicts the corresponding gesture.

 The game logic then determines the winner based on the traditional Rock Paper Scissors rules.

+## Best Results with Green Wallpaper

+For the best results and accurate hand gesture recognition, we recommend using a green wallpaper or green background behind your hand gesture during gameplay.
+The green color provides a high contrast against the skin tone, making it easier for the computer vision model to detect and recognize hand gestures effectively.

 ## Contributing